rprev/hello-world/README.md

 ## Docker
-This repository contains each Dockerfiles and docker-compose.yml
+This repository contains Dockerfiles and docker-compose.yml